tedee-com/tedee-lock-ble-api-doc/docs/source/ble/characteristics.rst

 #. **00000501-4899-489f-a301-fbee544b1db0**

-    Used for API commands send to lock and described in section Commands.
+    Used for API commands send to lock and described in section **Commands**.

 #. **00000601-4899-489f-a301-fbee544b1db0**